-Until the last two or three hundred years, all branches of human knowledge were considered part of philosophy.
-In the modern period, however, philosophy has come to be considered a distinct discipline.
-Nevertheless, as the natural and the social sciences become more reflective and critical about their own conceptual foundations, and as the humanities struggle to distinguish their enterprises from those of the sciences, philosophical thinking has come to play an increasingly important interdisciplinary role in the conduct of other fields of knowledge.
+Until the last two or three hundred years, all branches of human knowledge were considered part of philosophy, which was conducted as cosmology or theology.
+In the modern period, however, philosophy has come to be considered a distinct, secular discipline separated from theology or cosmology.
+Nevertheless, as the natural and the social sciences become more reflective and critical about their own conceptual foundations as empirical research disciplines, and as the humanities struggled to distinguish their enterprises from those of the sciences, philosophical thinking, philosophy set itself off from them as distinctive forms of modern, secular knowledge formation.
+Nevertheless, philosophy has come to play an increasingly important interdisciplinary role in cooperation with these conduct of other fields of knowledge.
 This demand for closer ties between conceptual and empirical work has forced philosophers, from one side, to acquire expertise in other fields and forced scientists and humanists, from the other, to acquire a knowledge of their philosophical traditions.